LG gram Book 15.6 Inch | Lightweight Intel® Core™ Processor Laptop | Windows 11, FHD Anti-glare IPS display - 15U50T-G.AR55A | LG AU

 You can start Copilot integration from the taskbar or by pressing the Windows + C keys simultaneously.
 You can also use a keyboard hotkey to quickly access intelligent tools on your gram.

-You can ask for anything with Copilot through Bing Chat, from song recommendations for your mood to organising complex pages and setting preferences.
+Simply request multiple things, from song recommendations for your mood to organizing complex pages and setting preferences, with Copilot through Bing Chat.

 Simplify complex content with a click

-Copilot can summarise long emails and complicated content, efficiently processing work information and saving you valuable time.
+Copilot can summarize long emails and complicated content, efficiently processing work information and saving you valuable time.

 From simple requests like adjusting image size and brightness, to more complex tasks like background removal and upscaling, Copilot can do it all.

-Screens simulated.
+*Screens simulated.
+Features and app availability may vary by region.
 Requires a Microsoft account and an internet connection to function properly.

+*Copilot in Windows 11 is rolling out gradually in preview within the latest update to Windows 11 in select global markets.
+Not all users will have access to Copilot simultaneously, as the timing of availability varies by device and market.

 *AI features with Copilot in Windows 11 may vary in performance depending on user needs and usage environments, and may not provide the same level of performance across all use cases.